 The first stage is to consider consequence by assessing the harm caused by the offence.
+This should include an assessment of the evidence.

 CONSEQUENCE may be demonstrated by one or more of the following, apart from the quantity of money if sought: